If it seems like you’re hearing more often about security breaches, it’s not your imagination.

 Most anti-phishing software relies on blacklists of known threat actors.
 The bad guys know this and frequently change strategies, URLs, email, and IP addresses.
 INKY goes a step further by examining the email itself.
 It looks for potential discrepancies in company names and can even detect minute changes in logos down to the pixel level.
 It can detect realistic-looking forgeries that appear to come from legitimate companies that will pass through other software filters.

 When it finds suspicious activity, it renders them harmless and displays bold warning messages inside the body of the email that can’t be missed.
 This banner both warns users and educates them.

-The anti-phishing software that’s built into MS Exchange, Office 365, and G Suite simply do not provide enough protection.
+The anti-phishing software that’s built into Exchange, Microsoft 365, and Google Workspace simply do not provide enough protection.
 They depend primarily on blacklists and content filtering.
 Content filtering flags keyword and common phrases used by phishing attacks but can easily miss more sophisticated attacks.
 INKY traces links before delivering them.
 It examines the destination and quarantines the link until it makes sure it’s safe.

 Reduce your worries with INKY.
 Try your personalized demo now.